Exploring late season tactics for prairie chicken hunting.

 Although these prairie birds are akin to fairly flat, open country, think rolling prairies interspersed with elevated ground.
 Habitat is critical to finding prairie chickens, just as it is to their survival.
 The vastness turns many hunters away after several miles of nothingness.

 Because the prairie can be vast and expansive, look for fairly flat country with native grasses.
 Grasslands checker-boarded with crops.
-For pheasant hunters, this will be a shift in cover type.
+For ring-necked pheasant hunters, this will be a shift in cover type.
 What looks like prime pheasant cover and habitat is NOT where you will find prairie chickens.
 Stay clear of thicker grass and low-lying scrubby areas.

 Edgar Castillo is a recently retired law enforcement officer for a large Kansas City metropolitan agency.
 He also served in the United States Marine Corps for twelve years.
 Edgar longs for the colors of autumn and frosty, winter days so he can explore the landscapes in search of wild birds in wild places.
 His passion lies in the uplands as he self-documents his travels across public lands throughout Kansas hunting open fields, walking treelines, & bustin’ through plum thickets.